Therapy for Disordered Eating In Huntersville

 disordered eating

-• You’re at a medically stable level and not in need of more intensive care
+• You’re at a medically stable level and not in need of a higher level of care

 • You’re unsure if you need a higher level of care and want to be assessed by a professional